karey-maynor/karey-maynor.github.io/_news/announcement_3.md

 ---
 layout: post
 date: 2026-07-16
-title: Graduate School Graduation
+title: PhD Defense
 inline: true
 related_posts: false
 ---

-Successfully defended my PhD in Mechanical Engineering from The University of Texas at Austin's Walker Department of Mechanical Engineering!
+Successfully defended my PhD in Mechanical Engineering from The University of Texas at Austin's Walker Department of Mechanical Engineering.